nypublicradio/capacitor-poc-basic/README.md

 ionic init
 ```

-If yout default.vue layout is not rendering, add a `App.vue` to the root and add the follwoing:
+If your default.vue layout is not rendering, add a `App.vue` to the root and add the follwoing:

 ```html
 <script setup>